changehero Blog

 Compound protocol and COMP are the DeFi darlings at the moment.
 The protocol consistently finds use in new applications and creates value, and the Compound token is hot with a new kind of crypto investors who seek to capitalize on risk in ways never seen before.
 Many DeFi projects follow suit, but Compound has already made a name for itself in this sphere.

-If you like learning about all things crypto and blockchain, give us a follow on social media of your choice — we’re on Twitter, Facebook, Reddit and Telegram.
+If you like learning about all things crypto and blockchain, give us a follow on social media of your choice — we’re on Twitter, Facebook, and Telegram.
 Our team regularly posts educational content, news and price predictions on our blog and puts up fun and insightful updates for everyone to enjoy.

 Learn more: